 The typical patient for each treatment is often very different.
 For example an implant patient and an Invisalign patient are generally going to have a different demographic and psychographic profile.

 With Facebook ads it is possible to target patients by demographics, such as age, gender, and language, and so on.
 You can also target patients based on psychographics.
-These are attitudes, interests, and opinions, such as an interest in beauty products, celebrities they like, etc.
+These are attitudes, interests, and opinions, such as an interest in beauty products, celebrities they like, and so on.

 Facebook enables advertisers to target patients with a wide range of options.
 Ranging from household income, to people who have visited your website (remarketing), and even lookalike audiences of people who share the same attributes as your exisiting patients (Facebook will generate this audience if you upload the data of the group that you want to emulate).